grantp-teaching/ipaas_integration/ipaas_lab.md

 9. Install the service unit file in `/etc/systemd/system/qprocessor.service`.
 	Modify to point to your queue.
+	(must use full paths - find full path of any command using 'which')

 10. Enable your service (sudo systemctl enable qprocessor)